About Dr. Janna Levin, PhD

 Janna Levin is the Tow Professor of physics and astronomy at Barnard College of Columbia University.
+Janna Levin was also the first scientist-in-residence at the Ruskin School of Fine Art and Drawing at Oxford with an award from the National Endowment for Science and Technology, and Arts (NESTA).
 She has contributed to an understanding of black holes, the cosmology of extra dimensions, and gravitational waves in the shape of spacetime.
 She is also director of sciences at Pioneer Works.
 Her previous books include How the Universe Got Its Spots and a novel, A Madman Dreams of Turing Machines, which won the PEN/Bingham Prize.
 She was recently named a Guggenheim Fellow.
 Her latest book, Black Hole Blues and Other Songs from Outer Space, is the inside story on the discovery of the century: the sound of spacetime ringing from the collision of two black hole over a billion years ago.